auyer/lagoinha-rs/README.md

 [![API docs](https://docs.rs/lagoinha/badge.svg)](https://docs.rs/lagoinha)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 Lagoinha is a package that uses public APIs to fetch addresses using the Brazilian Postal Code (CEP).
-This package cuncurrently calls all the supported APIs and returns the first result to arrive.
+This package concurrently calls all the supported APIs and returns the first result to arrive.

 ### Diagram: